This tick-borne disease is more terrifying than Lyme.

 Powassan is scary, but preventable

 Like Lyme disease, Powassan should serve as one more reminder to be tick aware when you're in the great outdoors.
 Neither of these ailments is any laughing matter.
 I knew a guy who got Lyme once and he said he wouldn't wish it on his worst enemy.
+We are guessing the same is true for the Powassan virus disease.

 Your odds of getting Powassan or any other infectious disease in the outdoors are low, but it doesn't hurt to be prepared.